eigenform/libstfu/README.md

 An emulator for the "Starlet" ARM core in the Nintendo Wii, implemented with the [Unicorn Engine](https://github.com/unicorn-engine/unicorn).

+**NOTE:** I'm not working on this project anymore.
+You can find more up-to-date work on this space in [eigenform/ironic](https://github.com/eigenform/ironic) instead.

 ## About
 The rationale behind this project is multi-faceted, although it was originally started in order to create a harness for fuzzing/analyzing the first and